Staying safe when banking online

 There are a few things everyone should know that could keep them safe when banking online.

 Protect your private information

 First things first.
 Make sure your private information stays private.
 Never share your account details with someone you don't know or trust and under no circumstances should you ever share your passcode or PIN.
 Chase will never contact you unexpectedly to request these details.
 If you do think your passcode or PIN has been compromised, contact your bank immediately.

 Keep your banking app secure

-When you exit our app, you'll be logged out automatically after 2 minutes.
-Or you can log out instantly by viewing your recently used apps and swiping up on the Chase window.
+Whenever you leave the app, we'll automatically log you out after 2 minutes of inactivity.
+Or you can log out by tapping the 'Log out' button in the app, or turning on automatic log out.
+You can find more details in our 'Logging out' FAQ.
 You can also help keep your banking apps secure by locking your phone once you're done.

 Be vigilant of scams